gbowerman/py2md/README.md

 ## Possible future enhancements
 - Improve the core file processing loops (the code is a bit messy).
 - Support static header and footer markdown files.
-- Table of contents with hyperlinks to each section.
-- Options links to source files.
+- Optional links to source files.
 - Provide an HTML output option.